Pressure (Jeezy album)

 Pressure is the tenth studio album by American rapper Jeezy.
-It was released on December 15, 2017, by YJ Music, Inc., under exclusive license to Def Jam Recordings.
+It was released on December 15, 2017, by YJ Music, Inc. and Agency 99, under exclusive license to Def Jam Recordings.
 The album features guest appearances from Kendrick Lamar, J. Cole, 2 Chainz, Puff Daddy and Kodak Black, among others.
 The album was supported by three official singles: "Bottles Up" featuring Puff Daddy, "Cold Summer" featuring Tee Grizzley and "This Is It".

 Background

 On November 30, 2017, the album was teased with a trailer via Jeezy's Instagram.
 The teaser revealed the album's title and release date.
 The tracklist was later revealed on December 6, 2017.

 Singles

 The album's lead single, "Bottles Up" featuring Puff Daddy was released on October 27, 2017.
 The album's second single, "Cold Summer" featuring Tee Grizzley was released on November 3, 2017.

 The first and second promotional singles, "Spyder" and "American Dream" featuring J. Cole and Kendrick Lamar were released simultaneously on December 14, 2017.